-The proposed regulations establish a procedure which is intended to accomodate the interests delineated above.
-Briefly, the "claim/waiver/justification" system works as follows. submitting an article, the owner of the article has the option of claiming that it represents a trade secret.
-(Although the most common situation involves an article submitted to an agency, provision is also made for articles already in the possession of an agency or independently obtained by the agency.) must accompany such a claim with either a "Statement of Justification", as defined in Section 120.202, or a limited "waiver" of certain statutory deadlines as defined Section 120.203. the "justification" route is taken, the owner must include specified information to enable the agency to determine whether the article qualifies as a "trade secret" under the statutory The article is then temporarily protected and the agency has 10 working days to make a final determination. the "waiver" route is chosen, the article will be conditionally protected by the agency without the owner or the agency doing anything more until a request for access to the information is received.
+The proposed regulations establish a procedure for identifying trade secrets which is intended to accomodate the balance of interests delineated above.
+Appendix A to this Part provides a "flow chart" depicting the steps involved in the "claim/waiver/justification" system.
+Briefly, this system works Upon submitting an article, the owner of the article as follows. has the option of claiming that it represents a trade secret.
+(Although the most common situation involves an article submitted to an agency, provision is also made for articles already in the possession of an agency or independently obtained by the agency.)
+The owner must accompany such a claim with either a "Statement of Justification", as defined in Section 120.202, or a limited "waiver" of certain statutory deadlines as defined Section 120.203.
+If the "justification" route is taken, the owner must include specified information to enable the agency to determine whether the article qualifies as a "trade secret" under the statutory definition.
+The article is then temporarily protected and the agency has 10 working days to make a final determination.
+If the

+"waiver" route is chosen, the article will be conditionally protected by the agency without the owner or the agency doing anything more until a request for access to the information is received.
 In this latter case, a brief description of the article is placed in the open access file.
 A request for access to the conditionally protected information triggers the formal agency determination process during which the owner is required to provide information justifying its claim.

 There are advantages and disadvantages in providing an option under which articles may be claimed and protected before they are determined to represent "trade secrets".
 The advantages accrue to the owner of the article and the agency which are spared the expense and burden involved in justifying and determining the legal status of articles which may never be the subject of a request for access.
 The vast majority of information submitted to the agencies involved is never the subject of inquiry, thus many "front-end" determinations would be unnecessary.
-(Notably, USEPA reached this same conclusion in promulgating regulations governing confidentiality of information submitted pursuant to the Resource Conservation and Recovery Act and the consolidated permit program.
+(Notably, USEPA reached this same conclusion in promulgating regulations governing confidentiality of information submitted pursuant to the Resource Conservation and Recovery Act and the consolidated permit program.)
 (See 47 FR 15305 and 40 CFR Part 2.)